 With this in mind, DBE aims to set up a network of permanent wildlife monitoring stations.
-These follow-ups will be carried out using an innovative multidisciplinary approach combining various cutting-edge techniques in photogrammetry, genetics, functional biology and environmental monitoring.
+Surveys will be carried out using an innovative multidisciplinary approach combining various cutting-edge techniques in photogrammetry, genetics, functional biology and environmental monitoring.

 DBE divers carry out several missions during their immersions in the mesophotic zone.
-The information collected will then be processed and analyzed by the association's scientific body.
-The photographs, measurements and other samples are taken in consultation with the scientists of the association in order to meet the requirements of the research programs in the best possible way.
+The information collected is then processed and analyzed by the association's scientists.
+The photographs, measurements and samples are taken in consultation with the scientists of the association in order to meet the requirements of the research programs in the best possible way.

 Photo identification is one of our main activities during our deep dives.
-Thanks to the high definition of our cameras and the quality of our photos far superior to that of ROVs, the work of identification by scientists and taxonomists of the various specimens encountered is facilitated.
-For more than 2 years now, our image bank of several thousand photographs has continued to enhance and enrich the data from the mesophotic zone.
+Identification work carried by scientists and taxonomists of the various specimens encountered is facilitated by the high definition of our cameras and the quality of our photos far superior to that of ROVs.
+For more than 2 years now, our image bank of several thousand photographs has enhanced and enriched the data collected on the mesophotic zone.
 Some species that we have photographed seem new to science, or in any case never recorded in the geographical area.
 Others, highlighted by our photos, are breaking depth records.

 WITHDRAWALS AND MEASURES

-When identification from our photos is not possible, or a subject has a strong interest in being studied, then we take a sample following a strict protocol developed by the scientific community.
+When identification from our photos is not possible, or a subject is of particular interest , we follow a strict sampling protocol developed by the scientific team.
 Each sample is targeted and follows a request from a scientist.
-Several analyzes will be done in the laboratory, in particular molecular biology analyzes.
+Several analyzes can be done in the laboratory, in particular molecular biology analyses.

 PHOTOGRAPHIC TRANSECTS, PHOTOGRAMETRIES AND PANORAMIC PHOTOS

 Transects and panoramas are valuable sources of data for the scientific community studying the flora and fauna of deep reefs.
-They make it possible to restore a more or less global image of the reef or part of it.
-Thanks to these very high definition images, it is possible to make counts, to estimate the density and the distribution of the different species that inhabit mesophotic reefs.
+They enable the reconstitution of a fairly accurate image of the reef or sections of it.
+Thanks to these very high definition images, it is possible to count, to estimate the density and the distribution of the different species inhabiting mesophotic reefs.